 When the work is related to your niche, you can do more work in less time while enjoying it.

 It is one of the utmost benefits of freelance writing; you can choose to work and write about the things you shine in.

 Build a Portfolio

-A writer’s portfolio should reflect his niche, his tone, and his unique voice.
+Your writer portfolio should reflect your niche, tone, and unique voice.

 The type of written work you include in your portfolio will also reveal the nature of your desired job